Neutrino dynamics in a non-commutative spacetime: Numerical analysis

 We now proceed to evaluate the lensing probability of neutrino oscillation in the presence of a black hole, aiming to highlight the influence of the non--commutative parameter $\Theta$.
 A meaningful comparison can be made with the results obtained for the Schwarzschild black hole in Ref. \cite{swami2020signature}.
 The relevant impact parameters—such as $r_{\Tilde{S}}$, $r_{+}$, and the coordinates of the lensing point $(x_{\Tilde{D}}, y_{\Tilde{D}})$—can be determined using Eq. (\ref{delta}).

-Figures \ref{fig:prob1}, \ref{fig:prob2}, and \ref{fig:prob3} illustrate the behavior of neutrino flavor transitions as a function of the azimuthal angle $\varphi \in [0, 0.003]$.
-In both Fig. \ref{fig:prob1} and Fig. \ref{fig:prob2}, the lightest neutrino is assumed to be massless.
-For $\Theta = 0.01$ (first and second panels) and $\Theta = 0.03$ (third and fourth panels), Fig. \ref{fig:prob1} presents the transition probabilities for $\nu_e \to \nu_\mu$.
-The black curves correspond to positive values of $\Delta m^2$ (normal ordering), while the red curves represent negative values (inverted ordering).
+The overall behavior of neutrino flavor transitions $\nu_e \to \nu_\mu$ as a function of the azimuthal angle $\varphi \in [0, 0.003]$ is shown in Figure \ref{fig:prob1}.
+In this preliminary study, the lightest neutrino is taken to be massless.
+The findings for non-commutative parameters $\Theta = 0.01$ and $\Theta = 0.03$ under two mixing angle situations, $\alpha = \frac{\pi}{5}$ and $\alpha = \frac{\pi}{6}$, are compared in the figure.
+Positive values of $\Delta m^2$ are represented by the blue curves (normal ordering), whilst negative values are represented by the red curves (inverted ordering).

-Across all panels, inverted ordering consistently yields higher transition probabilities than the normal ordering.
-The mixing angles considered are $\alpha = \frac{\pi}{5}$ and $\alpha = \frac{\pi}{6}$.
-A preliminary examination of these four plots shows that the oscillation probabilities differ significantly depending on the mass ordering, except in cases where the values of $\Delta m^2$ are nearly identical.
-This observation suggests that the black hole lensing effect on neutrino oscillation is strongly dependent on the sign and magnitude of $\Delta m^2$.

-Fig. \ref{fig:prob2} reinforces the observations from Fig. \ref{fig:prob1}, further highlighting the dependence of the flavor transition probabilities on the non--commutative parameter $\Theta$.
-As $\Theta$ increases, the total conversion probability grows accordingly, and the curves associated with different $\Theta$ values tend to converge, consistent with results reported in Refs. \cite{swami2020signature,Shi:2024flw,neu53}.

-The four panels of Fig. \ref{fig:prob1} indicate that for specific values of $\Theta$, the profiles of the $\Delta m^2$ curves with identical signs exhibit similar patterns.
-This reflects the pronounced role of $\Theta$ in shaping the oscillation probability $\nu_e \to \nu_\mu$.
-To explore this effect more closely, the curves have been analyzed with respect to the sign of $\Theta$, the mixing angle $\alpha$, and the sign of $\Delta m^2$.
-Although the magnitude of the transition probability function varies with $\Theta$, the overall shape of the curves remains comparable when the mixing angle and the sign of $\Delta m^2$ are fixed.

-In Fig. \ref{fig:prob3}, the first two panels show the transition probabilities for normal mass ordering ($\Delta m^2 > 0$) under two different mixing angles, $\alpha = \frac{\pi}{5}$ and $\alpha = \frac{\pi}{6}$, for four different values of the non--commutative parameter: $\Theta = 0$ (black), $\Theta = 0.01$ (red), $\Theta = 0.02$ (blue), and $\Theta = 0.03$ (green).
-The final two panels correspond to inverted ordering ($\Delta m^2 < 0$) with the same parameter set.
-In all cases, an increase in the azimuthal angle $\varphi$ leads to a reduction in both the amplitude and period of the oscillation probability, regardless of the mass ordering.

-In addition, Fig. \ref{fig:prob3} presents the transition probabilities involving the lightest neutrino states, considering both massless and massive scenarios.
-The first and second panels illustrate the normal mass ordering case with $\Delta m^2 > 0$, where the non--commutative parameter is set to $\Theta = 0.01$ and $0.03$, respectively.
-In each case, the lightest neutrino mass is taken as $m_1 = 0\,\mathrm{eV}$, $0.01\,\mathrm{eV}$, and $0.02\,\mathrm{eV}$.
-The third and fourth panels depict the corresponding results for inverted ordering with $\Delta m^2 < 0$.